 Easy 3 Ingredient Flaky Pie Crust: Perfect for Any Occasion

 Yes, but I do not recommend it.
 Rolling the dough in sugar seems like a good idea.
 However, the sugar is only on the surface, can burn, and is not evenly mixed into the dough.
 Instead, I recommend adding one tablespoon of sugar to the recipe and whisking the sugar into the flour as you would when mixing dry ingredients for a cake.
 This will ensure even distribution.

-Refrigerator: Wrap the dough tightly in plastic wrap or place it in an airtight container.
-Store the dough in the refrigerator for up to 3 days.
-Before using, let the dough come to room temperature for about 10-15 minutes.
+- Refrigerator: Wrap the dough tightly in plastic wrap or an airtight container.
+It’ll keep in the fridge for up to 3 days.
+Before using, let it sit at room temperature for 10-15 minutes before use.

-Freezer: Wrap the dough tightly in plastic wrap and place it in a freezer bag or an airtight container.
-Freeze the dough for up to 3 months.
-When you are ready to use it, thaw the dough overnight in the refrigerator, and then let it come to room temperature for about 10-15 minutes before rolling it out on a floured surface.
+- Freezer: Wrap the dough in plastic wrap, then place it in a freezer bag or airtight container.
+Freeze for up to 3 months.
+When ready to use, thaw overnight in the fridge, then let it sit at room temp for 10-15 minutes before rolling it out.

-Refrigerator: Let the baked crust cool completely.
-Wrap it tightly in plastic wrap and store it in the refrigerator for up to 3 days.
+- Refrigerator: Let the crust cool completely, then wrap it tightly in plastic wrap.
+Store it in the fridge for up to 3 days.

+Easy 3 Ingredient Flaky Pie Crust: Perfect for Any Occasion